Web-Affan-Farooq/Manzarri/README.md

 - 21-6-2025.5:25pm   Completed architecture for maintaining account activities

 Notes:
-Create events section from which admin create events implement push notifications on admin dashboard create notification card for notification display and use vercel notification bar as inspiration
+Complete frontend ui for account activity monitoring in accounts Create events section from which admin create events implement push notifications on admin dashboard create notification card for notification display and use vercel notification bar as inspiration